Thanksgiving with Park Place Wines

 Chris: No, they are secret for a reason!

-Lisa: Every year we go to my mom’s and she makes an incredible sausage stuffing.
+Lisa: Every year we go to my mom’s and she makes her life-changing sausage stuffing.

 Ambrose: If you’re a guest- make sure to tell your host of any allergies – trust me.

 Christie: Always remember to acknowledge the things you are most grateful for!